farazdagi/hlc-gen/README.md

   +------------------------------------+-------------------------+
 ```

-Basically, you have two counters, one for the wall-clock time and another for the logical clock.
-The
-logical clock is used to resolve the "happened before" relationship between events that occur at the
+The logical clock is used to resolve the "happened before" relationship between events that occur at
-same millisecond, i.e. when granularity of the wall-clock time is not small enough to distinguish
+the same millisecond, i.e. when granularity of the wall-clock time is not small enough to
-between events.
+distinguish between events.

-Internally, `AtomicU64` is used to store the timestamp, where the first 42 bits are used for the
+Internally, `AtomicU64` is used to store and update the state of the timestamp, where the first 42
-wall-clock and the last 22 bits are used for the logical clock.
+bits are used for the wall-clock and the last 22 bits are used for the logical clock.
+The end-user
+is not required to worry about the details of the implementation, as the API exposes only snapshots
+of the state of the generator (via `HlcTimestamp`).

-Since the wall-clock time is stored as milliseconds from custom epoch (starts at 2024-01-01), and is
+The wall-clock time is stored as milliseconds from custom epoch (starts at 2024-01-01), and is
-monotonically increasing, the 42 bits are enough to cover around 139 years of time.
+monotonically increasing, thus the 42 bits are enough to cover around 139 years of time.
 The logical
-clock uses 22 bits, and it is enough to cover around 4M of items per millisecond.
+clock uses the remaining 22 bits, and it is enough to cover around 4M of items per millisecond.

 ## Sample Use Case